 It's Rush Limbaugh and this, the one and only Excellence in Broadcasting Network.

-I coming to you live from the heavily fortified EIB Southern Command.
+Coming to you live from the heavily fortified EIB Southern Command.

-I am your highly trained broadcast specialist, Rush Limbaugh meeting and surpassing all audience expectations on a daily basis.
+I am your highly trained broadcast specialist, Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

-Our telephone numbers 800-282-2882, the email address L. Rushbo at EIB net.com.
+Our telephone number is 800-282-2882, the email address El Rushbo at EIBNet.com.

 Great editorial today in the Wall Street Journal, Paul Ryan versus the President.

-We just had uh caller.
+We just had callers.

-Well, why don't the Republicans say X one?
+Well, why don't the Republicans say X?

 Every argument has been made.